-Select a Terminal type - Charge (the default), Voltage, Circuit, or Terminated.
+Select a Terminal type - Charge (the default), Voltage, Circuit, Terminated (power), or Terminated (voltage).
 Select:

 - Charge to prescribe the total charge deposited on the terminal boundaries.
-Enter the total charge $Q_0$ .
+Enter the total charge Q_0 .
 The default is 0 C, which corresponds to a uncharged floating electrode. - Voltage to specify a fixed electric potential at the terminal.
 Enter an electric potential V0.
-The default is 1 V. - Circuit to specify a terminal connected to an Electrical Circuit physics interface that models an external circuit.
-The Terminal node provides a current-voltage characteristic to the circuit. - Terminated to connect the terminal to an impedance that might represent a load or a transmission line.
-When Terminated is selected, the scattering parameters (S-parameters) are computed.
-The Terminated setting can only be used in frequency-domain studies. - Enter a Terminal power $P_0$ to specify the input power at this terminal from the transmission line.
+The default is 1 V. - Circuit to specify a terminal connected to an Electrical Circuit interface that models an external circuit.
+The Terminal node provides a current-voltage characteristic to the circuit. - Terminated (power) to connect the terminal to an impedance that might represent a load or a transmission line.
+When Terminated (power) is selected, the scattering parameters (S-parameters) are computed.
+The Terminated (power) setting can only be used in frequency-domain studies. - Enter a Terminal power P_0 to specify the input power at this terminal from the transmission line.
 This excitation can be toggled using a port sweep. - Select an option from the Characteristic impedance from list to define the value of the impedance Physics interface or User defined.
-For Physics interface, the Reference impedance $Z{ref}$ defined on the Settings window for the physics under Sweep Settings is used.
-For User defined, enter a specific impedance $Z{ref}$ for this terminal.
-The default is 50 $\Omega$ .
+For Physics interface, the Reference impedance Z{ref} defined in the Settings window for the physics under Sweep Settings is used.
+For User defined, enter a specific impedance Z{ref} for this terminal.
+The default is 50 Ω . - Terminated (voltage) to connect the terminal to an impedance that might represent a load or a transmission line.
+The Terminated (voltage) option is essentially the same as Terminated (power), with the power defined as: $P_0 = 0.5 \cdot |V_0|^2 / Z{ref}$.

-When Terminal type is selected as Charge or Voltage, a contribution can be added as Harmonic Perturbation by right-clicking the parent node or clicking Harmonic Perturbation on the Physics toolbar.
-For more information see Harmonic Perturbation

-Exclusive and Contributing Nodes in the COMSOL Multiphysics Reference Manual.
+When Terminal type is selected as Charge or Voltage, a contribution can be added as Harmonic Perturbation by right-clicking the parent node or clicking Harmonic Perturbation in the Physics toolbar.
+For more information see Harmonic Perturbation - Exclusive and Contributing Nodes in the COMSOL Multiphysics Reference Manual.